JavaScript is required

 In response to the 2016 Royal Commission into Family Violence, the Victorian Government released its first Safe and Strong Gender Equality Strategy.
 Through this strategy, the Victorian Government committed to legislative action to promote gender equality.

-The Gender Equality Act 2020 (Vic) (The Act) was developed through extensive consultation and is reflective of the Victorian community’s views and experiences.
+The Gender Equality Act 2020 (Vic)(opens in a new window) (the Act) was developed through extensive consultation and is reflective of the Victorian community’s views and experiences.
 The Act is the first of its kind in Australia and is a once-in-a-generation opportunity to strengthen workplace gender equality.

 The development of the plan follows the gender equality principles as required by the Act.